Best Cooking Oil for Good Health | Right Shift Best Cooking Oil for Good Health | Right Shift

 Polyunsaturated Fat:

 PUFA is an unsaturated fat.
-Polyunsaturated fats provide omega-3 and omega-6 fatty acids to the body, and are generally considered as good fats.
+Polyunsaturated fats provide omega-3 and omega-6 fatty acids to the body and are generally considered as good fats.
 Among cooking oils, flaxseed oil, sunflower oil, and soybean oil contain polyunsaturated fats.
 Some other good sources include fish, seeds such as flax seeds and sunflower seeds.
 This type of fat may positively impact an individual’s health in multiple ways, including lowering risks of cardiovascular conditions, and lowering the level of triglycerides in blood.

 Take a look at how much saturated fat, polyunsaturated fat and monounsaturated fat some of the most commonly used cooking oils contain.